Palliative Care Services

 Today, 80 percent of hospitals with 300 or more beds offer a palliative specialist or palliative team that works with the patient’s other physicians to address the physical, social and spiritual distress of serious illness and its treatment and care choices.

-But if palliative care is different from curative care, it is also different from hospice care.
-Hospice care addresses symptoms, just as palliative care does, but is appropriate only in the last six months of life, as estimated by the patient’s physician.
+No. While palliative and hospice care both address symptoms, hospice is appropriate only in the last six months of life, as estimated by the patient’s physician.
 Hospice is offered in place of curative treatment, whereas the comfort of palliative care is available at any time in a patient’s disease, from diagnosis and throughout curative treatments.

 The intention of palliative care is to provide information to the patient and family so they can determine their goals and desired outcomes.
 Thus the term “Goals of Care Discussion.”

 What Are the Goals of Palliative Care?

 - Improving quality of life for both the patient and the family

 - Alleviating emotional distress, anxiety, or depression